Man #1: Just because I look at certain magazines or websites doesn’t mean I don’t love my wife. Just a little bit here and there helps me relax.

 Nick: Everything will be great.

 John: Our guests today on Focus on the Family are Nick and Michelle Stumbo.
 And this is obviously a very serious conversation about a topic that affects so many families.
-And here at Focus on the Family, we want you to know we have help for you if this is a struggle.
-Our number is 800, the letter A, and the word FAMILY.
+And here at Focus on the Family we want you to know we have help for you if this is a struggle.
+Our number is 800, the letter A and the word FAMILY.
 Online, we’re at focusonthefamily.com/broadcast.
+And we have Nick’s book, Setting Us Free: An Unexpected Journey Of Grace, as well as other resources, including caring Christian counselors who can talk to you if this is a problem for you.

-Jim: What was the need?
+Jim: Let me break in because you said something a moment ago I want to also highlight.
+What was the need?
 I mean, from your perspective and your experience, what was driving that compulsion?
 You alluded to stronger undercurrent forces because your intimacy with Michelle was strong and good and healthy, but something else was going on.
 What is that something else?
 For all men and women, what is it in that sexual experience that is driving us to really be disobedient?

 Jim: That’s dopamine and other chemical reactions in our brain.
 It’s a reward system.

-Nick: You know, sexual sin by its nature is always escalating.
-Um, it’s really the James 1 passages of, you know, what – what is it that entices you and drags you ways?
-And it – you know, the lust inside of you that give birth to temptation, and that temptation, uh, gives birth to sin.
-And that sin, when it’s fully conceived, gives birth to death.
-And I think that’s what we see happening in our sexuality – is the desires we feel are quite normal.
-They’re – and it’s healthy in a sense – God-given, but then they’re being twisted by sin and by the enemy for un-health.
+But then they’re being twisted by sin and by the enemy for unhealth.
 And that’s now temptation.
-And we cross the lines, because we’re tempted, into sin.
+And we cross the lines because we’re tempted into sin.
 And it doesn’t just stay there.
 It’s not something that just leaves you alone and allows you to stay where you’re at.
-Partly because of what we were saying earlier about brain chemicals – those brain chemicals experience a toleration where the same experience won’t produce the same kind of excitement or the chemical hit.
-And so you’re always craving more.
+Partly because of what we were saying earlier about brain chemicals, those brain chemicals experience a toleration where the same experience won’t produce the same kind of excitement or the chemical hit.
+And so, you’re always craving more.
 And we see that biblically.
 That’s what James 1 is saying why it leads us to death because it just continues to grow until it takes us places we never thought we’d go.

 Nick: …And I like – the way I like to talk about is to say no one ever plans for death.
 You know, they never set out saying, “I’m gonna have an addiction to pornography that will one day destroy everything I hold dear.”
 But the problem is we don’t plan not to.
 We don’t…